-- (1) Internal or distributed documents; - (2) Oral representations; - (3) The existence of a fund or account to pay benefits; - (4) Actual payment of benefits; - (5) A deliberate failure to correct known perceptions of a plan's existence; - (6) The reasonable understanding of employees; and - (7) The intentions of the putative sponsor.74 requirements on all health programs in the state, including "self-insured" ERISA-regulated plans.
+(4) actual payment of benefits, (5) a deliberate failure to correct known perceptions of a plan's existence, (6) the reasonable understanding of employees, and (7) the intentions of the putative sponsor.

+The Courts on ERISA Preemption.
+A good example of the Supreme Court's current thinking about when ERISA preempts a state law involved Vermont's so-called "all-payer" health data collection law.
+In Gobeille v.
+Liberty Mutual Ins.
+Co., the Supreme Court held that the Vermont law was preempted because it imposed significant data collection and reporting requirements on all health programs in the state, including "self-insured" ERISA-regulated plans.
 The court noted that since everything is "related" to everything else, ERISA use of that term must be narrowly construed; Congress intended to protect plans and plan administrators from "interference with the uniformity of ... administration" and financial burdens of compliance; and preemption should keep the states from regulating "a central aspect of plan administration."
-The court described ERISA's reporting, disclosure, and recordkeeping rules as a "central" and "essential part" of ERISA and thus preempted the
+The court described ERISA's reporting, disclosure, and recordkeeping rules as a "central" and "essential part" of ERISA and thus preempted the Vermont law because it added a significant level of reporting rules onto ERISA plans.